jbmerand-isagri/vue-node-sandbox/node-graphql-sandbox/README.md

 `ts-node` performs JIT transformations, converting TypeScript into JavaScript at runtime.
 This allows you to execute TypeScript directly in Node.js without the need for a separate compilation step

 `ts-node/esm` is a loader provided by ts-node that enables to run TypeScript files directly in Node.js without precompiling them

+`ESLint` is a tool for identifying and fixing problems in JavaScript code, ensuring code quality and consistency.